alpersonalwebsite/learn-typescript/01_6_classes.md

 ### Param properties

-We can make our code conciser using param properties:
+We can make our previous code conciser using class parameter properties:

 ```ts
 class Person {